Brick Smith: Amateur career

 A native of Charlotte, North Carolina, Smith played college baseball for Wake Forest University.
-In 1979 and 1980, he played collegiate summer baseball with the Hyannis Mets of the Cape Cod Baseball League, helping lead the team to the league championship in 1979, and winning the league's Sportsmanship Award and Thurman Munson Award for Batting Champion the following season.
+In 1979 and 1980, he played collegiate summer baseball with the Hyannis Mets of the Cape Cod Baseball League (CCBL), helping lead the team to the league championship in 1979, and winning the league's Sportsmanship Award and Thurman Munson Award for Batting Champion the following season.
+He was inducted into the CCBL Hall of Fame in 2024.